 About

-Keiss Beach is a large white sandy dog-friendly beach with a harbour at the village end.
+Keiss Beach is a large, white, sandy, dog-friendly beach with a harbour at the village end.
 As you walk along the beach, you can explore the sand dunes and old World War II coastal defences.

 The partially ruined Keiss Castle is located less than 1 mile north of the village centre, on the cliffs overlooking the bay.